tinysearch/tinysearch/README.md

 then be serialized to a binary blob using [bincode](https://github.com/bincode-org/bincode).
 Please note that the underlying technologies are subject to change.

-## Is it tiny?

-The test index file of my blog with around 40 posts creates a WASM payload of 99kB (49kB gzipped, 40kB brotli).
-That is smaller than the demo image above; so yes.

 ## Limitations